renovate-bot/zw/docs/guides/02_ice.md

 - 7z,
 - OS X **dmg images**.

-## `from''` {#from}
+## `from'…'` {#from}

-In order to install and load a plugin whose repository is private - i.e.: requires providing credentials in order to log in – use the `from''` ice in the following way:
+In order to install and load a plugin whose repository is private - e.g: requires providing credentials in order to log in – use the `from'…'` ice in the following way:

 ```shell
 zi ice from"user@github.com"